 At the end of a very long, arduous day I surveyed the fruits of my labor.
 I had one $250.00 jar of slightly brownish, uncongealed peach jam, a spotless kitchen and a body covered with Hello Kitty Band-Aids.

 It was then that I realized that those brave frontier women who came before me didn’t have a choice.
-They had to preserve the fruits of the harvest lest they stave during the cold hard winters.
+They had to preserve the fruits of the harvest lest they starve during the cold hard winters.
 I also realized I lived in California where the winters are anything but cold and hard, that I have a damn car and can go to the damn store and buy some damn jam.

 That was the end of my jam making until recently.
 I got swept away by the gorgeous strawberries at the market selling for a pittance and brought home far more than I could consume before they went bad.
 What to do?